koenrane/KR-new-site/content/Against-shoggoth.md

 ---
 title: Don't use the "Shoggoth" meme to portray LLMs
 permalink: against-shoggoth
-publish: false
+publish: true
 no_dropcap: "false"
 tags:
   - critique
   - AI
 description: The "shoggoth" meme reflects fears about AI but lacks sufficient scientific basis.
-The meme misleads people to think AI is scarier than we know it to be.
+The meme implies that AI is scarier than we know it to be.
 authors: Alex Turner
 hideSubscriptionLinks: false
 card_image: https://assets.turntrout.com/static/images/card_images/Zff8t5y.png